learn-co-curriculum/hs-healthcare-signup/README.md

 ### Step 3 - Connecting in the controller

 In your controller, create a route and action for when the form is submitted.
 This action should create a new user, save it to an instance variable, pass it into the view, and render the `welcome.erb` page.
-<a href='https://learn.co/lessons/hs-healthcare-signup' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-healthcare-signup' title='Healthcare User Sign-Up'>Healthcare User Sign-Up</a> on Learn.co and start learning to code for free.</p>